KylieKat17/kelvin-stardate/README.md

 ## Final Note

-This started as “I just need a quick converter” and became “well, *now* it needs modes, error codes, and an interactive menu.”
+This started as “I just need a quick converter” and became “well, *now* it needs modes, error codes, command line flags, and an interactive menu.”

 If you’re reading this because you found the repo: hello, welcome, I hope this saves you time.

-If you’re reading this because you’re me, later: yes, this was the correct amount of effort
+If you’re reading this because you’re me, later: yes, this was the correct amount of effort.